-Median household income is shown in Figure 20.
+Median household income is shown in Figure 21.
 Thomas Township has a median income of \$55,203 which is about the average of the communities being compared.
 Ada Township once again shows its relative affluence with the highest median income at \$105,132.
 The smallest is in Union Charter Township at \$25,590.
 This is reflective of the high proportion of college students who live there that do not have a full-time income.
 A majority of the median incomes fall between \$30,000 and \$65,000.

-Figure 21 - Ada and Bath Townships have the highest percentage of residents with bachelor's degrees or higher.
+Figure 21 - Ada Townships has the highest median household income of the comparison communities.

 Thomas Township falls in the middle of the range.